pwobus/Mandarin-Talk/README.md

 📜 Conversation History
 Review your chats at any time.
 A full transcript of your session helps you study new words and track your progress over time.

-Don't just learn Mandarin—live it.
-Start your conversation with Mandarin Talk today.

 # Run and deploy your AI Studio app

 This contains everything you need to run your app locally.